 Introduction to Tkinter after

-The Tkinter after() is one of the methods for the Tkinter package and this method is used to calculate the time intervals for the functions in the application parallel.
-It calculates the time using milliseconds format whether the widget seems to be delayed or not since the Tkinter is a GUI based library also it’s a most powerful object-oriented interface so whenever the UI widgets like button etc. It automatically calls the specific function behavior and it also passed the parameters is to be used for the data-binding arguments if we have no specific values of the specific argument then it goes to the default state behavior.
+The Tkinter after() is one of the methods for the Tkinter package, and this method is used to calculate the time intervals for the functions in the application parallel.
+It calculates the time using milliseconds format whether the widget seems delayed since the Tkinter is a GUI-based library.
+If we have no particular values of the explicit statement, it goes to the default state behavior.

 Syntax

-The Tkinter most powerful GUI based widget it has the most advanced library methods in python.
-It has more number of global methods hence after() also one of the global methods it can be used directly on the specific root functions of the widget or application.
+The most powerful GUI-based widget has the most advanced library methods in Python.
+It has more global strategies; hence after(), one of the international methods can be used directly on the specific root functions of the widget or application.
 It has its own syntax and default parameters.

 from tkinter import Tk //import the library in python